Krakatoa

 Krakatoa (/ˌkrɑːkəˈtoʊə, ˌkræk-/), also transcribed Krakatau (/-ˈtaʊ/), is a caldera in the Sunda Strait between the islands of Java and Sumatra in the Indonesian province of Lampung.
 The caldera is part of a volcanic island group (Krakatoa archipelago) comprising four islands.
-Two, Lang and Verlaten, are remnants of a previous volcanic edifice destroyed in eruptions long before the famous 1883 eruption; another, Rakata, is the remnant of a much larger island destroyed in the 1883 eruption.
+Two of them are known as Lang and Verlaten; another, Rakata, is the only remnant of an island mostly destroyed by an eruption in 1883 which created the caldera.

 In 1927, a fourth island, Anak Krakatoa, or "Child of Krakatoa", emerged from the caldera formed in 1883.
-There has been new eruptive activity since the late 20th century, with a large collapse causing a deadly tsunami in December 2018.
+There has been new eruptive activity since the late 20th century, with a large collapse causing the 2018 Sunda Strait tsunami.

 Historical significance

 The most notable eruptions of Krakatoa culminated in a series of massive explosions over 26–27 August 1883, which were among the most violent volcanic events in recorded history.

-With an estimated Volcanic Explosivity Index (VEI) of 6, the eruption was equivalent to 200 MtonTNT—about 13,000 times the nuclear yield of the Little Boy bomb (13 to 16 kt) that devastated Hiroshima, Japan, during World War II, and four times the yield of Tsar Bomba, the most powerful nuclear device ever detonated at 50 Mt.
+With an estimated Volcanic explosivity index (VEI) of 6, the eruption was equivalent to 200 MtonTNT—about 13,000 times the nuclear yield of the Little Boy bomb (13 to 16 kt) dropped on Hiroshima, Japan, during World War II, and four times the yield of Tsar Bomba, the most powerful nuclear device ever detonated at 50 Mt.

 The 1883 eruption ejected approximately 6 mi3 of rock.
 The cataclysmic explosion was heard 3600 km away in Alice Springs, Australia, and on the island of Rodrigues near Mauritius, 4780 km to the west.

 According to the official records of the Dutch East Indies colony, 165 villages and towns were destroyed near Krakatoa, and 132 were seriously damaged.
 At least 36,417 people died, and many more thousands were injured, mostly from the tsunamis that followed the explosion.
 The eruption destroyed two-thirds of the island of Krakatoa.

 Eruptions in the area since 1927 have built a new island at the same location, named Anak Krakatau (which is Indonesian for "Child of Krakatoa").
 Periodic eruptions have continued since, with recent eruptions in 2009, 2010, 2011, and 2012, and a major collapse in 2018.
 In late 2011, this island had a radius of roughly 2 km, and a highest point of about 324 m above sea level, growing 5 m each year.

 In 2017, the height of Anak Krakatau was reported as over 400 m above sea level; following a collapse in December 2018, the height was reduced to 110 meters (361 ft).